-Tuesday, March 15, 1977: Additional questions submitted to Mr. Jack Armitage by Commissioner Page Doll and Mr. Armitage's responses .93 Totton from Sonator John Glenn to Soviet Ambassador Anatoly F. Dobrygin on bobalf of Mr Anatol Michelson's enorts to secure exit visas for his wife and daughter in the Soviet Union, dated Febru- ory 22 1077 100 Copy of the text of "Charter 77", a Czechoslovak human-rights mani- festo, as it appeared in a New York Times article dated January 117 27, 1977 Introduction to The Art of Jan Benes, a critical study, written by 111 Milan Fryscak, assistant professor of Slavic languages and litera- tures, New York University, dated April 8, 1972 123 Copy of official reply of the Ministry of Internal Affairs, Bucharest, • Romania, to Gabriela and Livin Teodorescu's request for exit visas, Tanuary 19, 1977 137 Copy of questionnaire U.S. citizens/residents seeking reunification with relatives in Romania must file with the Romanian Embassy 138 to establish their status with the Romanian Government Copy of form issued by the Romanian Embassy in Washington, D.C.
-199 for renunciation of Romanian citizenship 143 Copy of letter from Hon.
-Edward Koch to Ms. Valerie Secu, regard- ing his attempts to expedite Mr. Vircol's application to the Roman- ian Government for an exit visa 145 Thursday, March 17, 1977: Appeal of Soviet activists to Soviet Government and other Final Act signatories to comply with the provisions of the Helsinki Agree- ment, particularly as they relate to the issue of family reunification.
-165 List of constituent agencies of the National Conference on Soviet 100 Jewry 166 List of Jewish prisoners of conscience, prepared by the National Con- ference on Soviet Jewry, Soviet Jewry Research Bureau Transcript of taped statements of three Soviet "refuseniks" Evgenny Liberman, Maria Slepak, and Arkady Rabinov, detailing their 180 efforts to be reunified with their families Plea of Mrs. Lubov Dinenzon to the U.S. House of Representatives, 100 to help her family be reunited, as it was introduced and submitted by Hon.
-Sidney Yates, U.S. Representative from the State of Illi- nois, and appeared in the Congressional Record, vol. 122, dated March 18, 1976 191 Letter from Norton Sokol, M.D. and Richard Morris, administrator, of Sinai Medical Group, Chicago, Ill., to Soviet Ambassador Dob- rynin, certifying the failing health of Mrs. Lubov Dinenzon, mother 100 of Felix and Viktor Aranovich, dated June 18, 1975 Copy of telegram from Mr. Bogdanov, Deputy Director, Institute of 192 the U.S. in Moscow, to Alex Seith, Deputy Chairman, Foreign Affairs Task Force, Democratic National Committee, informing him that Aranovich case may be decided positively, dated July 23, 1976 193 Copy of birth certificate of David Ardin Aranovich, son of Alla and Felix Aranovich, born in Chicago, Ill., July 3, 1976, dated July 9, 1976 193
+Tuesday, March 19, 1966.
+Page Additional questions submitted to Mr. Jack Armitage by Commissioner 93 Doll and Mr. Armitago's responses 93 Letter from Senator John Glenn, to Soviet Ambassador Anatoly F. Debrypin on hehalf of Mr. Anatol Michelson's efforts to secure exit visas for his wife and daughter in the Soviet Union, dated Febru- ary 23, 1977 100 Copy of the text of "Charter 77", a Czechoslovak human-rights mani- Copy of the text of charter 11, a Checkbollowin and Lights main festo, as it appeared in a New York Times article dated January 117 27, 1977 TTI Introduction to The Art of Jan Benes, a critical study, written by Milan Fryscak, assistant professor of Slavic languages and litera- tures New York University, dated April 8, 1972 123 Copy of official reply of the Ministry of Internal Affairs, Bucharest, Romania, to Gabriela and Livin Teodorescu's request for exit visas, January 19, 1977 137 Copy of questionnaire U.S. citizens/residents seeking reunification 101 Copy of questionnaire U.S. citizens/residents seeking reulification with relatives in Romania must file with the Romanian Embassy 400 to establish their status with the Romanian Government 138 Copy of form issued by the Romanian Embassy in Washington, D.C. for repunciation of Romanian citizenship 143 Copy of letter from Hon.
+Edward Koch to Ms. Valerie Secu, regard- ing his attempts to expedite Mr. Vircol's application to the Roman- ian Government for an exit visa 145 2.10 Thursday, March 17, 1977: Appeal of Soviet activists to Soviet Government and other Final Act Appeal of Soviet activists to Soviet Government and other Final Action signatories to comply with the provisions of the Helsinki Agree- 40= ment, particularly as they relate to the issue of family reunification.
+165 List of constituent agencies of the National Conference on Soviet Jewry 166 List of Jewish prisoners of conscience, prepared by the National Con- ference on Soviet Jewry, Soviet Jewry Research Bureau Transcript of taped statements of three Soviet "refuseniks" Evgenny Liberman, Maria Slepak, and Arkady Rabinov, detailing their efforts to be reunified with their families 180 100 Plea of Mrs. Lubov Dinenzon to the U.S. House of Representatives, to help her family be reunited, as it was introduced and submitted by Hon.
+Sidney Yates, U.S. Representative from the State of Illi- nois, and appeared in the Congressional Record, vol. 122, dated March 18.
+1976 191 Letter from Norton Sokol, M.D. and Richard Morris, administrator, of Sinai Medical Group, Chicago, Ill., to Soviet Ambassador Dob- rynin, certifying the failing health of Mrs. Lubov Dinenzon, mother ryini, certifying the faming health of Mrs. 10000 Dinenzon, mother 192 of Felix and Viktor Aranovich, dated June 18, 1975 192 Copy of telegram from Mr. Bogdanov, Deputy Director, Institute of the U.S. in Moscow, to Alex Seith, Deputy Chairman, Foreign Affairs Task Force, Democratic National Committee, informing him that Aranovich case may be decided positively, dated July 23, 1976 193 Copy of birth certificate of David Ardin Aranovich, son of Alla and Felix Aranovich, born in Chicago, Ill., July 3, 1976, dated July 9, 1976 193 v; 700